cchitsiang/awesome-stars/topics.md

 ## typescript

 - [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript
-- [office-sec/AionUi](https://github.com/office-sec/AionUi) - Free, local, open-source GUI app for Gemini CLI — Enhance Chat Experience, Multi-tasking, Code Diff View, File & Project Management, and more | 🌟 Star if you like it!
 - [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.
 - [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework
 - [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity, connected to external sources such as Search Engines, Slack, Linear, Jira, ClickUp, Confluence, Notion, YouTube, GitHub, Discord and more.
 Join our
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Sim is an open-source AI agent workflow builder.
-Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
+Sim's interface is a lightweight, intuitive way to rapidly build and deploy LLMs that connect with your favorite tools.
 - [rivet-gg/rivetkit](https://github.com/rivet-gg/rivetkit) - 🧰 The open-source alternative to Durable Objects.
 Easily self-hostable and works with your infrastructure.
 - [everweij/typescript-result](https://github.com/everweij/typescript-result) - Supercharge your TypeScript error handling with a powerful Result type that transforms chaotic try-catch blocks into elegant, type-safe code.
 - [imputnet/cobalt](https://github.com/imputnet/cobalt) - best way to save what you love